labsyspharm/cylinter/docs/workflow/input.md

 </details>

 # Transferring and organizing input
 CyLinter supports analysis of **whole slide image (WSI)** and **tissue microarray (TMA)** data processed by the [MCMICRO](https://mcmicro.org) image-processing pipeline.
-The program comes with a secondary command called `prep` which programmatically transfers and organizes standard MCMICRO output as CyLinter input (currently only available for Mac users).
-However, CyLinter can analyze any multiplex imaging data so long as they are in the correct format: TIFF/OME-TIFF images, OME-TIFF cell segmentation outlines, and CSV single-cell feature tables.
+The program comes with a helper command called `prep` that programmatically transfers and organizes standard MCMICRO output as CyLinter input (currently only available for Mac).
+However, CyLinter can analyze any multiplex imaging data so long as they conform to the correct file formats: TIFF/OME-TIFF images, TIFF/OME-TIFF cell segmentation outlines, and CSV single-cell feature tables with a cell segmentation area column labeled "Area".

 <br/>